 Buttermilk rusks are always a winner, especially when dunked in coffee.
-This buttermilk rusk recipe will let you enjoy your morning coffee even more!
+This buttermilk rusks recipe will let you enjoy your morning coffee even more!

 Buttermilk Rusks Recipe

-Rusks are similar to biscotti.
-Most people dunk them in their coffee and eat them.
-Buttermilk rusks are a favorite among South Africans.
+Buttermilk rusks are similar to biscotti.
+Most people dunk them in their morning coffee and eat them.

 - 4 lbs Flour (All-purpose flour or Cake flour or even a mix of the two)